 The Test Center is located in RCF-359 and provides the college community and members of the larger community with secure, accessible, and professional testing services and resources.
 The Test Center enables students and other test takers to demonstrate knowledge, achieve certification, engage in professional development, enhance competencies, and validate skills developed through lifelong learning.

-Among the exams administered by the Test Center are academic, placement, and professional certification exams, including the College- Level Examination Program (CLEP), DANTES Subject Standardized Test (DSST), and Microsoft Office Specialist (MOS).
-The Test Center is an authorized testing site for Iso-Quality Testing, Pearson VUE, and Castle.
-It also offers proctoring services for students attending other national and international postsecondary institutions.
+Among the exams administered by the Test Center are academic, placement, and professional certification exams, including the College-Level Examination Program (CLEP) and the DANTES Subject Standardized Test (DSST).
+The Test Center is an authorized testing site for Pearson VUE (which includes the computer-based version of the GED Test), Castle, Iso-Quality Testing, and Certiport.

 All examinees must present a current HCC student identification card, a photo identification card from another academic institution, or an unexpired government-issued photo identification document (e.g. driver’s license, passport) with a current photo.
 No exceptions to this policy will be made.

 Food and drink are not permitted at the Test Center, including bottled water.
 No hats or head coverings of any kind will be permitted in testing areas unless worn for religious or medical reasons.
 Regardless of the reason for allowed headwear, the tester’s ears must be shown to a testing administrator in a private setting to ensure that no recording or listening devices are present.
 The Test Center will provide any calculators, writing utensils, or scrap paper required for testing.
 Under no circumstances are children or additional individuals besides the examinee allowed in the Test Center.
 All personal items must be placed in lockers, including books, notes, pens, pencils, calculators, cellular telephones, listening and recording devices, electronic devices, purses, watches, wallets, and keys.
 Lockers are available inside the center.